 - Halloumi cheese.
-You can find it in super markets and grocery stores.
+You can find it in most supermarkets and grocery stores.

 - Cherry tomatoes.
 You can also use ripe regular tomatoes.
-When they are not in season I use the campari variety.
-They are always sweet and juicy and never dissapoint.
+When they are not in season, I use the Campari variety.
+They are always sweet and juicy and never disappoint.

 - Sea salt and freshly ground pepper.